SamuelSwartzberg/flashcardifying_text_temp/ling.md

 ## phonology

-Phonology is the branch of linguistics studying sound to convey meaning.
+»⟮Phonology⟯« is the branch of linguistics studying ⟮sound⟯ ⟮conveying meaning⟯.
-Phonology is roughly divided into segmental and suprasegmental phonology.
+⟮＿Phonology＿⟯ is roughly divided into ⟮＿segmental＿⟯ and ⟮c_;＿suprasegmental＿⟯ ⟮c_-;＿phonology＿⟯.
-Phonology used to be only segmental phonology.
+⟮＿Phonology＿⟯ used to be ⟮only⟯ ⟮＿segmental phonology＿⟯.
-Segmental phonology is the branch of phonology that studies phonemes/phoneme systems. suprasegmental phonology/prosody is the branch of phonology (mostly) concerned with suprasegmentals/prosodic features.
+»⟮Segmental phonology⟯« is the branch of ＿phonology＿ that studies ⟮phonemes/phoneme systems⟯.
+»⟮suprasegmental phonology⟯« is the branch of ＿phonology＿ that (mostly) studies ⟮＿suprasegmentals/prosodic features＿⟯.

 ### suprasegmental phonology

-suprasegmental = prosodic feature
+⟮suprasegmental⟯ = ⟮prosodic feature⟯
-A suprasegmental is a property of speech longer than a phoneme that is varied for some sort of effect.
+»⟮A suprasegmental⟯« is ⟮a property of speech⟯ ⟮longer than a phoneme⟯ that is ⟮varied for some sort of effect⟯.
-Suprasegmental phonology is also called prosody. prosody is also sometimes used in a more narrow sense as a synonym to metre in poetry.
+⟮Suprasegmental phonology⟯ is also called ⟮prosody⟯.
+⟮prosody⟯ is also sometimes used in a⟮ more narrow⟯ sense as a synonym to ⟮metre in poetry⟯.

 ####  types of prosodic features

-The main prosodic features are intonation, tone, stress, tempo.
+The main ⟮＿prosodic features＿⟯ are ⟮＿intonation＿⟯, ⟮＿tone＿⟯, ⟮＿stress＿⟯, ⟮＿tempo＿⟯.

 ##### stress

-accent = stress
+⟮accent⟯ = ⟮stress⟯
-Stress is the relative emphasis given to a certain segment in a series of segments.
+»⟮Stress⟯« is ⟮the relative emphasis⟯ given to ⟮a certain ＿segment＿⟯ in ⟮a series of ＿segments＿⟯.

 ###### what is stressed

-Word stress is stress placed on syllables within words.
+»⟮Word stress⟯« is ⟮＿stress＿⟯ placed on ⟮syllables⟯ within ⟮c_;words⟯.
-Sentence stress is stress placed on words within sentences.
+»⟮Sentence stress⟯« is ⟮＿stress＿⟯ placed on ⟮words⟯ within ⟮c_;sentences⟯.
-Word stress may be fixed stress or lexical stress.
+⟮＿Word stress＿⟯ may be ⟮＿fixed stress＿⟯ or ⟮＿lexical stress＿⟯.
-Fixed stress is when word stress always falls on the nth syllable (e.g. the n-1th last in polish) Lexical stress is word stress where which syllable will be stressed depends on the word, and is lexically encoded.
+»⟮Fixed stress⟯« is ⟮＿word stress＿⟯ where ⟮the stress always falls on the nth syllable (e.g. the n-1th last in polish)⟯ »⟮Lexical stress⟯« is ⟮＿word stress＿⟯ where ⟮which syllable will be stressed⟯ depends ⟮on the word⟯, and is ⟮lexically encoded⟯.

 ###### how is stress conveyed

-Stress may be conveyed by loudness, length, tone or vowel articulation, or any combination of these.
+⟮＿Stress＿⟯ may be conveyed by ⟮loudness⟯, ⟮length⟯, ⟮tone⟯, ⟮vowel articulation⟯, or ⟮any combination of these⟯.
-Pitch accent is stress conveyed through pitch alone.
+»⟮Pitch accent⟯« is ⟮＿stress＿⟯ ⟮conveyed through pitch alone⟯.
-Quantitative accent is stress conveyed through length alone.
+»⟮Quantitative accent⟯« is ⟮＿stress＿⟯ ⟮conveyed through length alone⟯.
-Dynamic accent is stress conveyed through a combination of properties.
+»⟮Dynamic accent⟯« is ⟮＿stress＿⟯ ⟮conveyed through a combination of properties⟯.

 ###### levels of stress

-Sometimes the levels of stress primary and secondary stress are distinguished. the IPA symbols for stress always goes before the stressed element.
+Sometimes the »⟮levels of stress⟯« ⟮primary⟯ and ⟮c_;secondary⟯ ⟮c_;stress⟯ are distinguished. the IPA symbols for stress always goes ⟮before⟯ ⟮the stressed element⟯.

 table:level of stress|IPA
-primary stress|ˈ (sɐˈbiɐ)
-secondary stress|ˌ (ˈfotəˌɡɹæf)
+⟮primary stress⟯|⟮ˈ (sɐˈbiɐ)⟯
+⟮secondary stress⟯|⟮ˌ (ˈfotəˌɡɹæf)⟯

 ##### tone & intonation

-Tone is the use of pitch to distinguish lexemes or inflectional variants.
+»⟮Tone⟯« is the use of ⟮pitch⟯ to ⟮distinguish⟯ ⟮＿lexemes＿⟯ or ⟮c_;＿inflectional variants＿⟯.
-Intonation is the use of pitch to distinguish/indicate pragmemes, sentence structure, etc.
+»⟮Intonation⟯« is the use of ⟮pitch⟯ to ⟮distinguish/indicate⟯ ⟮pragmemes, sentence structure, etc.⟯

 ###### tone

 ####### down/upstep

+»⟮A down/upstep⟯« is a ⟮shift of⟯ ⟮＿tone＿⟯ ⟮c-;up/downwards⟯ ⟮after ＿a syllable juncture＿⟯.
-A down/upstep is a shift of tone up/downwards after a syllable boundary. down/upstep are indicated in the IPA either by a exlamation point/turned exclamation point or by a left superscript townwards/upwards arrow.
+⟮＿down/upstep＿⟯ are indicated in the IPA either by ⟮a exlamation point/turned exclamation point⟯ or by a ⟮left⟯ ⟮c_;superscript⟯ ⟮c_;downwards/upwards⟯ ⟮c_;arrow⟯.

 table:phenomenon|IPA symbol